lhynes/User-Centric-Frontend-Development-Milestone-Project/README.md

 As a female explorer I want to learn about someone elses travel story and share my own.

+As a social media enthusiast I want to be able to follow the jouney on the site and via social media channels.

 **Site owner's goals:**

 As a site owner I want to share my experience with people and hear about other travel adventures from peoples

-As a social person I want to connect with new people and share knowledge
+As a social person I want to connect with new people and share knowledge.

 ### Strategy